 - E-bikes rentals (age 16 up)

 - Vermont Institute of Natural Science (VINS) – see rescued wild birds (eagles! owls!)

 - The Appalachian Trail passes right through through Lyme – there’s a nice short hike available

 Our Innkeepers are Jay and Amy Kelly.
 They live here with their daughter, Juliet, on the grounds of the Lodge.
 They can be reached at these addresses:

-We ask that all guests respect the other guests and our staff, and follow these guidelines:
+We have a long tradition of LLL guests watching out for each other on the waterfront and around the campus.
+Please help us continue that tradition this year.
+Specifically, we ask that all guests respect the other guests and our staff, and follow these guidelines:

 - You are free to follow your own rules within your cabin.

 - If you are somewhere that brings you close to others outside your group, we ask that you wear a mask.
 We will make disposable masks available.

 - If you leave the grounds, we ask that you follow best practices for masks and distancing.